-From Alabama to Wyoming, each of the fifty states boasts a special bloom to represent their unique region.
-While some state flowers are chosen simply because they are common in that area, others were chosen due to historical significance or from popular vote from the community.
+From Alabama to Wyoming, each of the 50 states boasts a special bloom to represent their unique region.
+While some state flowers are chosen simply because they are common in that area, others were selected due to historical significance or from popular vote from the community.

-Fun fact: while each state has its own unique flower, so does each country!
-The United State’s national flower is the rose.
-Find out more in our article about different countries and their national flowers!
+Fun fact: While each state has its own unique flower, so too does each country.
+For instance, the United States' national flower is the rose.

 Alabama – Camellia